Synthetic Turf Laying Guide

 Following is a brief overview of what is required when laying synthetic turf.
 There are many processes involved of which a summary is given below:

-- Prepare a stabilized sub base (See base preparation guide sheet)
+- Prepare a stabilised sub base (See base preparation guide sheet).

 - Lay synthetic turf on prepared base, join and pin down.

 Synthetic turf comes in roll widths from 2m through to 4m.
 The turf is only available to buy in lineal metres so you will have to make joins and allow for some wastage when fitting it into the job.